kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 	- I asked about my son and husband.
 They are both dead.
 Xchimaltia, goddess of death has their souls.
 I expressed my gratitude for him, said I would work with him.
 Asked if I serve him well, to reunite my souls with the others.
 He agreed.
 - Rita and Sally had returned.
 	- Rem and Lewis talked to them.
 Sally doesn't want to become one of them.
 She came with us.
 Rita is convulsing in silence.
+- We returned to the house.
+	- LG's hand turned into a piece of golden jewelry.
+Requires attunement over a short rest.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone